Held at Reclaim (Rutland, Ohio)

 Be prepared for rain!!!
 Hopefully the most we will get is brief rain shower!
 Bring a tarp or three, duck in your tent, bring rain protection, get wet, do whatever you want just remember to think about how you are going to deal with any potential rain BEFORE you go.
 Bottom line: prepare for rain, better safe than sorry, it as easy as a tarp or two, some rope, and some ingenuity.

-Bring insect repellent; the insects will be bad.
-There is a still pond on the grounds so there are many mosquitoes in season.
-Also there are a variety of spiders in the area so please plan to keep your tent sealed up and shake out any bedding.
+Bring insect repellent.
+There are a variety of spiders in the area so please plan to keep your tent sealed up and shake out any bedding.
 Raccoons and other critters will stay away during the noisy hours, but please be mindful of where you leave trash and waste water as they will invade if they get a chance!